geoguncay/django_microservice/README.md

-# Compose sample application

-## Django application in dev mode
+# Django application in dev mode in Docker with djangorestframework

 Project structure: